Freddy vs. Jason vs. Ash: The Nightmare Warriors: Plot

 Amanda and the other souls successfully destroy the Deadite army, but Freddy quickly severs their connection to Earth by critically wounding Jacob.
 As Tina tends to Jacob and Ash battles Freddy, Tommy takes it upon himself to deal with Jason.
 In a closely matched fight, he taunts Jason for never being able to kill him.
-Stephanie appears and impales her uncle with a machete; this distraction provides Tommy the opportunity to cut Jason's head with a shard of glass.
+Stephanie appears and impales her uncle with a machete; this distraction provides Tommy the opportunity to stab Jason's head with a shard of glass.
 However, Freddy exploits this victory by absorbing Jason's soul to increase his own power.
-As Neil struggles to read the Necronomicon's passages to banish Krueger, he is joined by the spirit of Nancy Thompson; together Neil and Nancy recite the words to open the Deadite's dimension.
+As Neil struggles to read the Necronomicon's passages to banish Krueger, he is joined by the spirit of Nancy Thompson, Freddy's first enemy; together Neil and Nancy recite the words to open the Deadite's dimension.
 Freddy resists the vortex, until the Necronomicon itself declares him unworthy and strips him of his power.
-The human Freddy begs for forgiveness, but Ash mercilessly blasts him into the vortex with his shotgun, citing his own lack of a 'storybook ending'; it is likely, upon Krueger's return to the Deadite dimension, that he dies at the hands of the Deadites.
+The human Freddy begs for forgiveness, claiming that the demonic power corrupted him.
+Thankfully, Ash doesn't believe him and mercilessly blasts Freddy into the vortex with his shotgun, citing his own lack of a 'storybook ending'; it is likely, upon Krueger's return to the Deadite dimension, that he dies at the hands of the Deadites.
 At the same time, Nancy leaves Neil to rejoin the other spirits.
-Around the same time, Jason's mask is shown (which Tommy split in half with a rock) and Mrs. Voorhees' voice tells Jason that he can never die.
+Around the same time, Jason's mask is shown (which Tommy split in half with a rock) with his mother's voice telling Jason that he can never die.
 The next morning, Ash decides to go on vacation in Texas and bids farewell to Tommy, Tina, Neil, Jacob, and Stephanie, appointing Tommy the new captain of the "Nightmare Warriors".

 Later, it's shown that in 1964 Springwood, a time-displaced and disoriented Agent Wesley Carter - who had been sucked into the Necronomicon's vortex - finds himself in the Springwood Police Department on the day of Fred Krueger's arrest, and impulsively signs Krueger's search warrant when he finds the file on a desk in front of him, altering history so that the technicality that would have eventually rebirthed Krueger as a monster in that timeline never happens.